burlachenkok/exploring-python3/python3-note.md

 You can specify a default value for one or more arguments.

-> Warning: The default value is evaluated only once, and by itself default value is a *"variable"*.
+> Warning: The default value is evaluated only once, and by itself, the default value is a *"variable"*.

 ### Keyword and Positional Arguments